Matthew D. Green: Work

 Green started his career in 1999 at AT&T Laboratories in Florham Park, New Jersey.
 At AT&T Labs he worked on a variety of projects including audio coding/secure content distribution, streaming video and wireless localization services.
 As a graduate student he co-founded Independent Security Evaluators (ISE) with two fellow students and Avi Rubin in 2005.
 Green served as CTO of ISE until his departure in 2011.
+He also co-founded Security Companies: Zeutro and Sealance.